Take the high road around the country.

 A Market with High Demand

-With the legalization of cannabis in most states and countries, it is not surprising that the cannabis industry has become a lucrative business.
+With cannabis legislation on the rise in the United States and Europe, more people than ever before are learning how to grow cannabis for the first time.
+Retail outlets like cannabis coquitlam are also opening their doors.
 Most people are finding their feet in this business as they take to form companies that will provide cannabis tours to travelers who come from states that prohibit cannabis use.

 Few years ago, Matt Kurth, who was a Whitewater river guide, got tired of his job and decided to venture into another career.
 Having extensive experience in the tour guide industry and realizing that there was a major cultural shift, Matt decided to venture in the cannabis industry.
 He was inspired by his love for cannabis and tourism to launch Humboldt Cannabis Tours, a firm that has introduced 420 fans and novices to cannabis producers.

 Sam Rosenbaum is another cannabis tour guide who ventured into the cannabis industry after watching the “The Colbert Report” in 2014.
 Founder of the High 5 Tours, Mr. Rosenbaum said that the idea about bus tours interested him, and this prompted him to register his company the next week.
 His company became the first cannabis bust tour in the state of Oregon.
 With new sources of health in regards to cannabis, such as at https://cfah.org/, the industry is booming.

 Booming Bus Tours